utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/discussing-your-work.md

 ## Commenting on a collection, folder, or request

 You can add one or more comments to a collection in Postman.
 You can also add comments to a request or a folder within a collection.
-When you add a comment, other collection contributors will receive an email notification about your comment.
+When you add a comment, other collection contributors will receive a notification about your comment.

 > You must have access to a collection to add comments to it.